-The Company recognised an impairment loss of \$400,000 in 2015 (2014: \$4,860,000) as a result of operating loss incurred by one of its subsidiaries.
+In 2015, the Company recognised an impairment loss of \$400,000 as a result of operating loss incurred by one of its subsidiaries.
 The Company assessed the recoverable amount of its investment in the subsidiary based on the amounts estimated to be recoverable from the monetary assets and liabilities of this subsidiary.

+6. SUBSIDIARIES (continued)

 In previous years, the Company recorded an impairment in another subsidiary as a result of continuing losses incurred.
 The loss in this subsidiary was mainly due to continued losses incurred by a joint venture of the subsidiary and impairment charge on the joint venture.

-The recoverable amount of the investment in joint venture company that was considered in the impairment assessment of the subsidiary was estimated based on the independent valuation done by an external real estate valuer.
-The valuation was determined based on the higher of the cash-generating unit's fair value less cost of disposal and its value in use.
-Management had considered a significant discount on the estimated fair value less cost of disposal of the joint venture in the subsidiary due to restrictive clauses in the joint venture agreement.
+In 2015, the Company reassessed the recoverable amount of its investment in the subsidiary as there is an indication that impairment losses previously recognised may no longer exist or may have decreased due to the consent by joint venture partner to dispose the joint venture company of the subsidiary.
+The recoverable amount of the investment in the joint venture company of the subsidiary was estimated based on the higher of the cash-generating unit's fair value less cost of disposal and its value in use.

+The fair value was determined based on valuation done by an external specialist (real estate valuer) using recognised valuation technique, which is Discounted Cash Flow Method.
+The calculation required the use of key estimates, which are occupancy rates, room rates, discount rates, terminal rate and gross margins of operating hotel.
+With regard to the valuation of the recoverable amount of the joint venture of the subsidiary, management believes that no reasonably possible changes in any of the key assumptions would cause the recoverable amount of the joint venture of the subsidiary to be materially lower than the investment.

-In 2015, there is an indication that impairment loss previously recognised by another subsidiary may no longer exist or may have decreased as the joint venture partner had given their consent to dispose the joint venture company.
-Based on the fair value as assessed by an external independent real estate valuer, the subsidiary reversed an impairment loss previously made on its investment in the joint venture company.
+Based on this assessment, the subsidiary reversed an impairment loss previously made on its investment in the joint venture company.
 Consequently, the Company reversed an impairment loss of \$9,960,000 in this subsidiary accordingly.